 Now, does it mean that God kills off everyone living in the nations that persecuted the Jews?

 Not exactly.
 Lots of people will die in those areas, even a majority of their population.
 Europe, North America and Central Asia will be shattered.
-And, the quickest to die will be those dependent upon technology to survive.
+And, the quickest to die will be those who are most dependent upon technology to survive.
 So, in that sense, yes… nations will die.
-But, notice what the Bible speaks of, about the Ten Kings the precede the Antichrist.
+But, notice what the Bible speaks of, about the Ten Kings that precede the Antichrist.

-Those Ten Kings are direct evidence that the political systems of our world will have been destroyed.
+Those Ten Kings must rise BEFORE the Antichrist, and they are direct evidence that the political systems of our world will have been destroyed.
 As things stand, right now, there is no way for Ten Kings Without A Kingdom to rise and rule the world.
 It would take massive, global devastation for those Ten Kings to be granted their power.